 Each Regional Office performs the following functions:

-- Exercises supervision and control over the implementation of auditing rules and regulations in any agency of the government with principal offices or place of operations within the region, including the National Assembly (Senate and House of Representatives)
+Exercises supervision and control over the implementation of auditing rules and regulations in all agencies of the government with principal offices or place of operations within the region, including the Senate and House of Representatives

-- Upon delegation by the Commission Proper, exercises authority on internal Commission administration on personnel, planning, financial (budgetary and accounting), and legal matters pertaining to the region
+Upon delegation by the Commission Proper, exercises authority on internal administration on personnel, planning, financial (budgetary and accounting), and legal matters pertaining to the region

 - Performs such other related functions as may be assigned by the Chairman.